skinnyjames/occupied/README.md

 ## warnings

-this project is currently in development. installing the plugin without changing it will add a demo menu item to your wordpress admin -
+this project is currently in development.

+installing the plugin without changing it will:

+* add a demo menu item to your wordpress admin.
-and change the wordpress heartbeat frequency to 5 seconds.
+* change the wordpress heartbeat frequency to 5 seconds.